feathersjs/docs/api/authentication/server.md

 ### `app.service('/authentication').create(data)`

 The `create` method will be used in nearly every Feathers application.
-It creates a JWT that contains the `hook.data` as its payload.
-Having a JWT is equivalent to being logged in.
-Once the JWT expires or is deleted from the client, the user is essentially logged out.
+It creates a JWT based on the `jwt` options configured on the plugin.
+The API of this method utilizes the `hook` object:

+#### `before` hook API:
+These properties can be modified to change the behavior of the `/authentication` service.
+- `hook.data.payload {Object}` - determines the payload of the JWT
+- `hook.params.payload {Object}` - also determines the payload of the JWT.
+Any matching attributes in the `hook.data.payload` will be overwritten by these.
+Persists into after hooks.
+- `hook.params.authenticated {Boolean}` - After successful authentication, will be set to `true`, unless it's set to `false` in a before hook.
+If you set it to `false` in a before hook, it will prevent the websocket from being flagged as authenticated.
+Persists into after hooks.

+#### `after` hook API:
+- `hook.params[entity] {Object}` - After successful authentication, the `entity` looked up from the database will be populated here.
+(The default option is `user`.)

 ### `app.service('/authentication').remove(data)`